beeware/briefcase/docs/reference/commands/run.rst

 option is only used when the ``--debug <debugger>`` option is specified.
 The default value is ``5678``.

-On Android this also forwards the port from the android device to the host pc via adb if the port is ``localhost``.
+On Android this also forwards the port from the Android device to the host pc via ADB if the port is ``localhost``.

 Passthrough arguments
 ---------------------